Journal Policies and Operations Procedures

 - Who can access the data and how can it be obtained

-At present there is no major repository for clinical data, but Dryad has declared its willingness to accept medical datasets.
+In addition, Dryad has declared its willingness to accept medical datasets.

 The copyright owner retains all rights to IP, patents, and trademarks for their work(s).
 All rights to the owner of IP, patents and trademarks are retained by the owner.
 Sharing articles for professional and personal use is encouraged.